Yaroun: Modern period

 By the 1945 statistics the population was counted with Saliha and Maroun al-Ras, to a total of 1070 Muslims, with 11,735 dunams of land, according to an official land and population survey.
 Of this, 7,401 dunams were allocated to cereals, 422 dunams were irrigated or used for orchards, while 58 dunams were built-up (urban) area.

 In the 1970s, a small group of immigrants from Yaroun, fleeing the Lebanese Civil War, settled in Bell, California.
 They founded a Lebanese American community that has since grown to about 2,000 members.

 In July 2006, Yaroun, like many other villages along Lebanon's southern border, were caught by the 2006 Lebanon War between Hezbollah and the Israeli Defense Forces.
 On 23 July, five civilians were killed in an Israeli strike in Yaroun; victims were aged between 6 months and 75 years old.

 In October 2023 and the months succeeding it, Yaroun was caught in the crossfire of another conflict between Israel and Hezbollah.
 As a result, Yaroun was subjected to significant Israeli airstrikes and shelling, which resulted in the destruction of much of the village and total displacement of its residents.

 In October 2024, Israel launched a ground incursion into the village and detonated the Imam Ali Ibn Abi Talib Mosque, an incident that was recorded and posted on various social media channels.
 Later on, IDF released drone footage of the mostly ravaged village.
 As of 2025, the village lays in ruins, with most of its infrastructure completely destroyed.
+In May 2026 Israeli forces began demolishing homes, shops and landmarks in the town, including a monastery and a nuns school.
+By August 2026 about 900 houses had been demolished by the Israelis, while 20 remained.
+Agricultural cultivation areas had been destroyed by fires, attributed by local firefighters to drones dropping incendiary charges.